bb-Ricardo/check_redfish/README.md

 * On HPE iLO4 a maximum of 30 entries will be returned for the commands **--mel** and **--sel**
 * On HPE systems the nic status is reported unreliable
-* On Lenovo Systems the commands **--mel** and **--sel** are not implemented due to issues with timeouts
+* On Lenovo systems the commands **--mel** and **--sel** are not implemented due to issues with timeouts
+* To monitor Huawei systems you currently need [redfish-library in current master](https://github.com/DMTF/python-redfish-library/tree/f969eea1025c296a5b9ce1ec5eff8d6fa0fe29f7)
+* On Huawei systems the command **--mel** is not implemented
-* On Dell Systems only the HealthRollUp for the storage controller will be reported.
+* On Dell systems only the HealthRollUp for the storage controller will be reported.
 Disks and Volumes are currently not implemented

 ## Supported Systems